 Enroll in classes online at www.lahc.edu.
-You will be enrolled in the classes of your choice or placed on a waiting list if the class is full and waiting list space is available.
-Write down and save your confirmation numbers.
+You will be enrolled in the classes of your choice you can choose to be placed on a waiting list if the class is full and waiting list space is available.
+You will receive an email confirming you requested to be placed on the waiting list.
+If you are placed on the waiting list you are authorizing the enrollment in the class so make sure if you do not want the class you drop following deadlines.
 You can print your semester schedule on the LAHC website student information system.